 Tél: (+352) 46 66 44 53 86, Fax: (+352) 46 66 44 35386

 I come from Reunion Island, a small French island, in the Mascareignes archipelago, 800km east of Madagascar in the Indian Ocean, where I was born and grown until 20 before coming to Rennes in 2001.
 I started studying computer science since then.

 I hold a DEUG (2 years degree) in Mathematics and Computer Science from the university of Reunion Island (France), a licence (3rd year degree) and maitrise (4th year degree) in computer science from the University of Rennes (France).

 I hold two master’s degrees in computer science.
 The first one with a research perspective, since 2005, where I studied Learning management Systems at the Université du Maine (in both Le Mans and Laval cities).
 I worked on usage analysis in the context of model (scenarios) based (re)engineering of Learning Management Systems.
 The second one, also the most recent one, since 2010, with a professional perspective in software Engineering at the University of Rennes 1.

 Since december 2013, I hold a PhD in Computer science from the university of Rennes 1.

-Even before, I also worked as a developer in a bank (in Business Intelligence management during the year 2007) and as a French Navy Aspirant (2007-2008 specialized in watch).
+Even before, I also worked as a developer in a bank (in Business Intelligence management during the year 2007) and as a French Navy Aspirant (2007-2008 specialized in watch-keeping).
 During my second master’s class, I had a trainee position in a Business Intelligence Management entity at Capgemini Ouest.
 During this internship, I was involved in an Information System migration project, collaborating with both client, nearshore and offshore teams in India.